EdgarX202/EdgarX202/README.md

 &nbsp;&nbsp; A prototype of a floor navigation app for university campus.</br> &nbsp;&nbsp;▪️ Built with Python (PyCharm IDE).</br>
 &nbsp;&nbsp;▪️ XAMPP for database and Flask web framework.</br>
-&nbsp;&nbsp;▪️ Backend navigation built using NetworkX, svgelements, A* pathfinding algorithm.</br>
+&nbsp;&nbsp;▪️ Engineered a backend engine utilizing NetworkX to model campus layouts as graphs, implementing the A* pathfinding algorithm to calculate optimal room-to-room paths.</br>
 </br>
 The objective was to build a navigation app that could be used on campus.
 A student should be able to access each floor map, select rooms and get the shortest path from A to B.</br>
 <br>